radareorg/radare.org/con/2025/index.md

 This talk introduces r2morph, a framework for transforming binaries while preserving their behaviour.
 Built on radare2, it performs semantic-aware mutations such as instruction substitution, NOP insertion, and control-flow flattening.
 We’ll explore its architecture, multi-architecture support, and practical uses in obfuscation, evasion testing, and binary research, with live examples of extending it through custom mutation passes.

+### <a name="vacuum">Restoring the Vacuum</a>

+(brainstorm) - 30m

+We took apart a broken vacuum cleaner and reverse engineered it from hardware to firmware, building our own custom system to gain full control over its sensors and motors.
+This talk walks through the entire process — from capturing hardware traces and identifying peripherals to using AI tools to analyze an ARM32 firmware, recover working source code, and fine-tune real-time control parameters.
+Expect practical, replicable techniques and real use cases where electronics, reverse engineering, and machine learning come together to bring old devices back to life.

 ### <a name="vibe">Vibereversing binaries with r2mcp</a>

 (pancake) - 30m